david-a-wheeler/make-booster/make-booster.md

 $(call uses,BBB)
 ~~~~

-For this to work we must define "uses", which gives the name
+For this to work the make-booster defines "uses", which gives the name
 of the file representing the provided file's executable context.

 In practice, we modify "uses" to also provide the name of the